 - measures consistent with the respondent’s employment agreement or contract with the University.

-- In the case of allegations against a staff member, the Director of Human Resources will establish an investigation in accordance with the applicable Human Resources processes.
-The Director of Human Resources may advise the SMART Co-ordinator of the investigation and invite him or her to appoint one or more SMART members to be available to assist with the investigation.
+- Where the University conducts a formal investigation into an allegation against a staff member, the Director of Human Resources will establish an investigation in accordance with the applicable Human Resources processes.
+The Director of Human Resources may advise the SMART Co-ordinator of the investigation and invite them to appoint one or more SMART members to be available to assist with the investigation.

 - An investigation into the behaviour of a student shall ensure fairness to all parties involved, including by:

 - allowing any party who wishes to do so to have support or representation, and

 - ensuring that a party against whom an allegation is made is fairly informed of:

 - fair detail of the allegation and of their right to be heard